I can’t believe the year is about to end and that I am, once again, writing our year-end travel highlights!

-Personally, the highlights of the tour was visiting the Tarsiers at the Tarsier Sanctuary, the lunch at the Loboc River and of course the Chocolate Hills. 🙂
+Personally, the highlights of the tour we’re visiting the Tarsiers at the Tarsier Sanctuary, the lunch at the Loboc River, and of course the Chocolate Hills. 🙂

 If you’d ask my sisters though, I’m pretty sure their’s will include the zip line activity over the Loboc River. 😉

 For those who do not know, we are originally from Leyte, thus our holidays were mostly spent at home.